vigna/fastutil/README.md

 than the general ones.
 Please read the package documentation for more information.

-Note that the jar file is huge, due to the large number of classes: if you plan to ship your own jar with some fastutil classes included, you should look at AutoJar or similar tools to extract automatically the necessary classes.

-To create a small customized fastutil jar (which you can put in your repo, local maven, etc.), the `find-deps` shell script is provided.
-It has mild prerequisites, only the `jdeps` tool is required (bundled with JDK 8).
+Note that the jar file is huge, due to the large number of classes.
+To create a small, customized fastutil jar (which you can put in your repo, local maven, etc.), we provide the `find-deps.sh` shell script.
+It has mild prerequisites, as only the `jdeps` tool is required (bundled with JDK 8).
 It can be used to identify all fastutil classes your project uses and build a minimized jar only containing the necessary classes.
+You can also have a look at AutoJar or similar tools to extract automatically the necessary classes.

 ## Building